A coherent categorification of the based ring of the lowest two-sided cell: Sheaves and categories

 \subsubsection{The sheaves $\tee_w$}

 Xi, in \cite{XiI} for $G$ simply-connected, and Nie in \cite{Nie} in general gave a description in $K$-theory of the elements $t_w$ for $w\in\cc_0$.
 We recall this construction below in Section \ref{subsection the lowest two-sided cell}; here we follow it on the level of categories in the special case $G=\SL_2$ or $\SL_3$, where it can be carried out almost verbatim.
-As remarked above, we hope to move beyond these two special cases in a future version of this paper.
+As remarked above, we hope to move beyond these two special cases in future work.

 Recalling the equivalence

 we define

 where $x_w\in\Coh_T(\pt)$ is as in \eqref{eq Steinberg basis element definition} and